 - Form I-751, Petition to Remove the Conditions of Residence

 Although the immigration forms may look simple, there are thousands of important details not included in the instructions that can affect your immigration case.
-As a leading Boston immigration law firm, the Law Offices of Joshua L. Goldstein has a thorough knowledge of the underlying complexities of U.S. immigration law.
+As a leading Boston immigration law firm, Goldstein Immigration Lawyers has a thorough knowledge of the underlying complexities of U.S. immigration law.
 Attorney Goldstein can provide you with the direction and legal counsel you need to successfully guide you and your family through the U.S. immigration process.